daih27/nas-streamproof-generator/README.md

 ## Setup
 To run this project, grab the Windows executable file in the release page, or use the python script directly.

+### Windows
-To create a virtual environment in the folder you are at:
+Create a virtual environment in the folder you are at:

 ```
 python -m venv venv